danielkaczmarczyk/dk-cs-notes/README.md

 - [x] (book) [This Is How They Tell Me The World Ends](https://www.audible.com/pd/This-Is-How-They-Tell-Me-the-World-Ends-Audiobook/1635577179?ref=a_library_t_c5_libItem_&pf_rd_p=80765e81-b10a-4f33-b1d3-ffb87793d047&pf_rd_r=Y6WZCF3162D418HPWH4W).
 Thrilling.
 If you ever listened to Darknet Diaries, you will like this.
 Again, not a CS book or edcuation per se, but a gripping story on the threshold of politics and computers.
 - [x] (book) [Sandworm - A New Era of Cyberwar](https://www.audible.com/pd/Sandworm-Audiobook/0593146786?ref=a_library_t_c5_libItem_&pf_rd_p=80765e81-b10a-4f33-b1d3-ffb87793d047&pf_rd_r=Y6WZCF3162D418HPWH4W) Last entry in a row of three books on ifnosec I've literally devoured one after another.
 Great pace, covers in detail parts of "This Is How They Tell Me The World Ends", going deeper on a specific hacking group.
 - [x] (book) [Discrete Mathematics lecture notes by Laszlo Lovasz (direct download)](http://www.cs.elte.hu/~lovasz/dmbook.ps)

-### Currently working on

-Notes regarding that are on [my blog](https://reversepolishnotation.com).
-I've moved my attention there.
-May come back to this list approach later.
-I still see value in that list I've collated here, maybe it'll get resurrected.

 ### Next in line
 - [ ] (video course) [MIT 6.042J Mathematics for Computer Science](https://www.youtube.com/watch?v=L3LMbpZIKhQ&list=PLB7540DEDD482705B)